FOGProject/fog-docs/docs/getting_started/capture_an_image.md

 ## Associate the image with the machine

-Now to go \'Host Management\' -\> \'List All Hosts\' and click on the machine you just have registered:
+Now to go 'Host Management' :octicons-arrow-right-24: 'List All Hosts' and click on the machine you just have registered:

 ![image](/assets/img/tasks/capture_host_management_1.png)

-For now, the machine name is it\'s MAC address.
-Don\'t worry about that now as we will only use this host for capturing an image.
+For now, the machine name is it's MAC address.
+Don't worry about that now as we will only use this host for capturing an image.

 ![image](/assets/img/tasks/capture_host_management_2.png)

-For the \'Host Image\' drop-down box, choose the image you\'ve just created.
-Then click on \'Update\' in on the bottom of the screen.
+For the 'Host Image' drop-down box, choose the image you've just created.
+Then click on 'Update' in on the bottom of the screen.

 You have now associated the Windows 10 image with this host.

 ## Create a capture task

-We are now going to make a \'capture taks\' for this host.
-This task instructs FOG that when this machine boots from the network, the contents of the harddisk must be captured and stored as the \'Windows 10\' image on the FOG server.
+We are now going to make a 'capture taks' for this host.
+This task instructs FOG that when this machine boots from the network, the contents of the harddisk must be captured and stored as the 'Windows 10' image on the FOG server.

-While still in the Host Management of this machine, go to \'Basic Tasks\' and choose \'Capture\':
+While still in the Host Management of this machine, go to 'Basic Tasks' and choose 'Capture':

 ![image](/assets/img/tasks/capture_host_capture_1.png)

 Here you can change settings of the imaging task.

-Leave the options as they are and clik on \'Task\':
+Leave the options as they are and clik on 'Task':

 ![image](/assets/img/tasks/capture_host_capture_2.png)